TheWhyofFry/sars-cov-2-haplo/README.md

 # SARS-CoV-2 haplotype reconstructor

-> Why are you doing this?
-There are only like 20 mutations - _Tulio de Oliveira_

-Why indeed! ;)

 This repo contains a Snakemake file that will take in a bunch of BAM files, impute and extract putative hapoltypes with CliqueSNV and run the result through Virulign.